-To plan an effective treatment strategy for you, we’ll have to know if the cancer has spread to your lymph nodes.
+To plan an effective treatment strategy for you, your doctor needs to know if your breast cancer has spread to the lymph nodes.

 Lymph nodes are small, bean-shaped structures that filter out waste products from your lymphatic system, a network of channels and nodes that drain excess fluids from tissue.
 Bacteria and foreign particles are trapped within the lymph nodes and destroyed by the cells of your immune system.
 The lymph nodes closest to the breast are located under your arms and are called the axillary nodes.
 The nodes under your breastbone are called the internal mammary nodes.

 Learn more about the anatomy of the breast.